 Free radicals damage the DNA and RNA of cells.
 In addition, proteins and lipids are damaged by molecules.

-Smoking, UVA radiation, ozone and stress increase the amount of free radicals in the body.
+Smoking, UV radiation, ozone and stress increase the amount of free radicals in the body.

 Antioxidants can make the molecules harmless and therefore counteract cell aging.
 Zinc not only protects existing cells but also participates in the construction of new cells and in the metabolism of collagen, as well as plays an important role in the immune system.